mrtrevanderson/adtech-databricks-streaming-pipeline/README.md

 ### Scale Considerations (200M Profiles)

-At Fluent's scale the stream-static join against `silver_user_profiles` becomes the dominant cost driver.
+At ACME's scale the stream-static join against `silver_user_profiles` becomes the dominant cost driver.
 Every microbatch reads the full profile snapshot — at 200M rows this is a full table scan per batch.
 Mitigations: